wp-plugins/floating-social-media-icon/readme.txt

 Plugin Support Social Media Widget with almost same features of the shortcodes, You can have **many number of widgets where on each widget you can configure the Social Media Icons size and Icon Design/Style**.

 To add a widget to your sidebar.. you theme must support sidebars.
-Go to **Apperance >> Widgets**,to add "Acx Social Icons" widget to your sidebar.
+Go to **Appearance >> Widgets**,to add "Acx Social Icons" widget to your sidebar.

 = How Many Social Media Widget Can i use? =